unbit/blastbeat/README.md

 * join (join a BlastBeat group, it is required for sending messages to peers in the same group)

+* leave (leave a BlastBeat group)

 * goaway (SPDY-friendly connection interruption)

 feel free to propose your ideas...

+Some message type can be 'routed' using a special syntax for the 'type' part:

+group:type -> will route the message to a BlastBeat group
+@sid:type -> will route the message to an active session

+Routing has a different meaning based on the type, for example, routing a websocket message will send websocket packets to the related clients, while routing a msg will generate another zeromq message for the relevant dealer.
+Message types not supporting routing will simply ignore the part before the last colon.

 ## building it